oracle/docker-images/OracleGoldenGate/21c/README.md

 ```

 ### Running scripts before setup and on startup
 The container images can be configured to run scripts before setup and on startup.
-Currently, sh extensions are supported.
-For setup scripts just mount the volume /u01/ogg/scripts/setup or extend the image to include scripts in this directory.
-For startup scripts just mount the volume /u01/ogg/scripts/startup or extend the image to include scripts in this directory.
+Currently, `.sh` extensions are supported.
+For setup scripts just mount the volume `/u01/ogg/scripts/setup` or extend the image to include scripts in this directory.
+For startup scripts just mount the volume `/u01/ogg/scripts/startup` or extend the image to include scripts in this directory.
 Both of those locations are static and the content is controlled by the volume mount.

-The example below mounts the local directory myScripts to /u01/ogg/scripts which is then searched for custom startup scripts:
+The example below mounts the local directory myScripts to `/u01/ogg/scripts` which is then searched for custom startup scripts:

 ```sh
 $ docker run -v /myScripts:/u01/ogg/scripts oracle/goldengate:21.3.0.0.0